vacu9708/Study-records/Development methodology/Containerization/readme.md

 - **Docker**, on the other hand, runs applications within isolated containers that share the host OS kernel.
 Docker containers consume fewer resources than VMs and are lightweight.
 [Docker commands for personal usage](https://github.com/vacu9708/Tools-etc/blob/main/Containerization/Docker.md)

+## Docker network
+Docker containers are isolated.
+That's why network for docker is needed.
+#### `Bridge`
+The default network driver.
+It creates a private network inside the host, which allows different containers to communicate with each other and the host.
+#### `Host`
+This driver removes network isolation between the container and the Docker host.
+Containers using the host network directly use the host's IP address.
+#### `Overlay`
+Used in Docker Swarm to create a network that spans across all the nodes participating in the swarm.
+#### `None`
+This driver disables all networking.

 # Kubernetes
 Kubernetes is a container orchestrator, which means that it is a platform designed to automate the deployment, scaling, and management of containerized applications.